-Consistent with the above objective and the Committee's strategic investment framework, separate growth and cash flow line of sight portfolios have been established, which take account of the need to grow assets and the need to meet benefit payments.
+Consistent with the above objective and the Committee's strategic investment framework, and the need to manage cash flows to deliver the future payments from the Scheme, separate growth and cash flow coverage portfolios have been established.
+These portfolios take account of the need both to grow assets and to ensure payment certainty for benefit payments out of the Scheme.
 The strategic investment framework has regard to the following: